hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ##### Convolutional (Conv) layer

+TODO:

-TODO: Write this section introducing spatial intuition and parameters (depth, stride and zero-padding).
+- Write this section introducing spatial intuition and parameters (depth, stride and zero-padding).

-TODO: Parameter sharing greatly reduces the number of parameters we're dealing with.
+- Parameter sharing greatly reduces the number of parameters we're dealing with.

-TODO: Work in animation GIF from 231n notes.
+- Work in animation GIF from 231n notes.

+The first is the convolution layer.

+You can think of this conv layer as a set of learnable filters.
+Let’s say we have K such filters.
+Each filter is small spatially, with an extent denoted by F, but extends to the depth of its input. e.g. A typical filter might be 3x3x3 (F = 3 pixels wide and high, and 3 from the depth of the input 3-channel colour image).
+Now we slide (or convolve, which is where this layer gets its name from) this filter set over the input volume (with a stride S).
+(This input can be spatially padded with 0s as needed (P) for controlling output spatial dimensions.)
+As we slide, each filter computes a sort of volumetric dot product with the input to produce a 2D output, and when we stack these across all the filters we have in our set, we get a 3D output volume.

+This is going to take you a bit of time to think about and process, but the idea is quite simple when you get it.

+The interesting things to note here are that:

+1. Because this filter set is the same as we vary spatial position, once they’ve learnt to get excited about a feature, say a slanted line in one position, they’ve learnt to get excited at any spatial position. i.e. Translation of features around the input image doesn’t matter.

+2. We’re no longer ballooning in terms of number of parameters even if the input image size grows a lot or our number of layers grow.
+All we need to learn are the weights and biases that correspond to our sets of filters, which are particularly small in number because of their small spatial size.

 ##### Pooling (Pool) layer

+TODO:

-TODO: Has no parameters or hyperparameters, simply reduce the computational complexity of the problem at hand.
+- Has no parameters or hyperparameters, simply reduce the computational complexity of the problem at hand.
 Also reduces over-fitting.

-TODO: Depict a pool layer in a figure.
+- Depict a pool layer in a figure.

+The second important kind of layer in convnets is the pooling layer.
+This is a much easier to understand.
+It simply acts as a downsampling filter to reduce computational cost.
+It has no parameters to learn.

+For example, a max pooling layer with a spatial extent F = 2 and a stride S = 2, halves the input spatial dimension from 4x4 to 2x2.
+It leaves the depth unchanged.
+It does this by picking the maximum of each set of 2x2 numbers and passing only those along to the output.

+You have one such pooling layer for each input depth slice.

+One can also do average pooling and other kinds of downsampling.

+#### TODO: A simple CNN-based image classifier

-TODO: Recall that with this notation, the models we've seen so far look like the following:
+- Recall that with this notation, the models we've seen so far look like the following:
 ```
 Linear: Input -> FC -> Loss